• Sell Your Mineral Rights

 Rule of Thumb

-The Permian, Eagle Ford, Haynesville, Bakken, Niobrara, and Marcellus are the most popular and therefore demand the highest prices.
+The Permian, Eagle Ford, Haynesville, Bakken, Niobrara, and Marcellus are the most popular shale plays and therefore demand the highest prices.

 Giant horizontal fracked wells of the Delaware Basin (the deepest part of the Permian) are some of the most valuable mineral rights.
 These wells generate a massive amount of oil and natural gas and, because there are multiple layers of shale, multiple stacked horizontal wells can be drilled in a given tract of land.